psycopg/psycopg/docs/advanced/pipeline.rst

 Psycopg supports the pipeline mode via the `Connection.pipeline()` method.
-The method is a context manager: entering the ``with`` block yields a `Pipeline` object, at the end of block, the connection resumes the normal operation mode.
+The method is a context manager: entering the ``with`` block yields a `Pipeline` object.
+At the end of block, the connection resumes the normal operation mode.

-Within the pipeline block, you can use one or more cursors to execute several operations, using `~Cursor.execute()` and `~Cursor.executemany()`.
-Unlike in normal mode, Psycopg will not wait for the server to receive the result of each query, which will be received in batches when the server flushes it output buffer.
+Within the pipeline block, you can use normally one or more cursors to execute several operations, using `Connection.execute()`, `Cursor.execute()` and `~Cursor.executemany()`.

 .. code:: python